-The maths test consists of the following topics: place value up to 1,000,000; rounding; four operations; word problems with whole, decimal and negative numbers; long multiplication and long division using factors; number properties: even, odd, consecutive, prime, square and cube numbers; multiples and factors, pairs of factors, prime factors, common factors and LCM; fractions, decimals and percentages conversion, with associated word problems; fractions; percentages of amounts and writing a quantity as a percentage of another quantity; ratios; time word problems, interpreting times tables; perimeter and area of squares, rectangles, triangles; angle laws, angles on a clock and on a compass; properties of 2D and 3D shapes; surface area and volume of cuboids; transformations: translations, reflections and rotations; metric conversion (length, weight and capacity); averages; data handling: bar charts, frequency tables and line graphs; probability using terms and fractions; forming linear equations to solve simple word problems; sequences, including finding the nth term of an arithmetic sequence; order of operations (BIDMAS); calculation by comparison; speed - Distance - Time.
+The maths test consists of the following topics: place value up to 1,000,000; rounding; four operations; word problems with whole, decimal and negative numbers; long multiplication and long division using factors; number properties: even, odd, consecutive, prime, square and cube numbers; multiples and factors, pairs of factors, prime factors, common factors and LCM; conversion of fractions, decimals and percentages with associated word problems; fractions; percentages of amounts and writing a quantity as a percentage of another quantity; ratios; time word problems, interpreting times tables; perimeter and area of squares, rectangles, triangles; angle laws, angles on a clock and on a compass; properties of 2D and 3D shapes; surface area and volume of cuboids; transformations: translations, reflections and rotations; metric conversion (length, weight and capacity); averages; data handling: bar charts, frequency tables and line graphs; probability using terms and fractions; forming linear equations to solve simple word problems; sequences, including finding the nth term of an arithmetic sequence; order of operations (BIDMAS); calculation by comparison; speed - distance - Time.

 The verbal reasoning test lasts for 36 minutes and tests a pupil's ability to understand what they have read and apply key reasoning skills.

-The non-verbal reasoning test lasts for 32 minutes and is designed to assess the pupil's ability to analyse visual information e.g. pictures, diagrams and shapes and to solve problems using visual reasoning.
+The non-verbal reasoning test lasts for 32 minutes and is designed to assess a pupil's ability to analyse visual information (pictures, diagrams and shapes) and to solve problems using visual reasoning.

 The ISEB Common Pre-Tests are rooted in the Key Stage 2 national curriculum and therefore can and should be prepared for.